sanjana2070/lightweight-motion-qa/README.md

   ANSWER_MODEL=gpt-4.1-mini
   ```

-4. AMASS data (for the dataset/CLI part)
+4. AMASS data (for the dataset/CLI part):
 Download the AMASS and BABEL data and add them in a new folder "data".
 Then run the following command:
 ```bash
   python -m scripts.preprocess_babel_subset